mropert/vk-renderer/README.md

 Check examples to get an idea of how this work.

+## Features

+* No descriptor management!
+Bindless textures and buffers only.
+* Background pipeline hot reload when source code has changed

+Stuff is being added iteratively as I get a use case for them.
+This might lead to API refactoring/rewriting.

 ## Building

 This requires Vulkan, Vulkan Memory Allocator (VMA), shaderc, SDL3 and TBB.
 Easiest way to make it work is to use vcpkg: